How can I conduct a competitive analysis?

 1. Draw up a list of your key competitors.

-The first step to a competitive analysis is to identify your competitors.
+The first step to creating a competitive analysis is to identify your competitors.
 It may help to categorise your competitors into direct and indirect competitors.

 Direct competitors are companies who sell the same product to the same audience as you.
 Indirect competitors can be companies who sell the same product to a different audience, or a slightly different product to a similar audience.